Contracting in Italy: A Guide for International Contractors

 The application process is lengthy and requirements numerous, so you may need some type of assistance to complete it.
-Also, there is a finite period of a few months each year when applications are accepted, and if you miss it you have to wait until the following year.
+Also, there is a finite period of a few months each year when applications are accepted.
+If you miss it you have to wait until the following year.

-There is also a quota (limitation) on how many visas can be issued each year, and in 2019 it was only 2400 total.
+There is also a quota (limitation) on how many visas can be issued each year.
+In 2019, it was only 2400 total.
 But it does avoid the typical requirement to have an Italian corporate sponsor.

 How do I get paid as a contractor in Italy?

 There are three basic choices to work and get paid as a contractor in Italy.
-Using your own foreign limited company is not favored in Italy, so that is not a recommended option.
+Using your own foreign limited company is not favoured in Italy, so that is not a recommended option.